COVID-19 Reopening: FAQs

 Will I have to wear a face covering?

-We ask that all guests wear a face covering at all times whilst inside the venue, unless exempt for health reasons.
+We ask that all guests wear a face covering at all times whilst inside the venue, unless exempt for health reasons, or under the age of 11.
 You may remove your face covering temporarily whilst seated in the auditorium, for the purposes of consuming food and drink.

 Members of staff will also be wearing face coverings and protective gloves during their shifts.